Borsuk-Ulam type theorems for G-spaces with applications to Tucker type lemmas: Introduction

+{\bf Theorem 7.1.} {\em Let $X$ be a simplicial complex with a free simplicial $G$-action.
+Then $\tind X\geq n$\, if and only if for any equivariant $(G,n)$--labeling of the vertex set of an arbitrary equivariant triangulation of $X$ there exists a complementary edge.}

-In Section 7 we consider Tucker type lemmas for bounded spaces.
-In particular, Theorem 6.1 yields the following theorem for manifolds:
+We consider also Tucker type lemmas for bounded spaces.
+In particular, Theorem 7.2 yields the following theorem for manifolds:

-{\bf Theorem 7.2.} {\em Let $M^n$ be a compact PL manifold with boundary.
-Suppose that $\partial M$ is homeomorphic to the sphere ${\Bbb S}^{n-1}$ and there exists a free PL action of a group $G$ on $\partial M\approx {\Bbb S}^{n-1}$.
-Then for any $(G,n)$-labeling of the vertex set of an arbitrary triangulation of $M$ that is an equivariant on the boundary there exists a complementary edge.}
+{\bf Theorem 7.3.} {\em Let $M^n$ be a connected compact orientable $PL$--manifold such that its boundary $\partial M$ is homeomorphic to the sphere ${\Bbb S}^{n-1}$.
+Let $T$ be a triangulation of $M$.
+Suppose that there exists a free simplicial action of a finite group $G$ on $\partial T$.
+Then for any $(G,n)$--labeling of $V(T)$ that is an equivariant on $\partial T$ there exists a complementary edge.}